-Prior to 2014, we had not generated any revenue.
-In May 2014, we received an upfront payment of \$200.0 million in connection with our entry into the Novartis Agreement, which has not been recorded as revenue due to our right to terminate the agreement and associated obligation to repay the upfront payment under certain circumstances.
+In May 2014, we entered into the Novartis Agreement.
+We used the relative selling price method to allocate arrangement consideration to our performance obligations under the Novartis Agreement.
+Upon entry into the Novartis Agreement, we received an upfront payment of \$200.0 million, which was not previously recorded as revenue due to our right to terminate the agreement in the event that the parties were prevented from materially progressing the development or commercialization of Fovista products for a specified period as a result of specified governmental actions and the associated termination fee equivalent to the entire \$200.0 million upfront payment, which we would have been required to pay if we elected to exercise this termination option.
 In each of September 2014 and March 2015, we achieved a \$50.0 million enrollment-based milestone, and in June 2016, we achieved a \$30.0 million enrollment-based milestone, for an aggregate total of \$130.0 million, under the Novartis Agreement.
-We use the relative selling price method to allocate arrangement consideration to our performance obligations under the Novartis Agreement.
-Below is a summary of the components of our collaboration revenue for the three and six months ended June 30, 2017 and 2016:
+In July 2017, we entered into a letter agreement with Novartis, which resulted in the recognition of the remaining deferred revenue under the Novartis Agreement during the third quarter of 2017, as described below under "Critical Accounting Policies and Significant Judgments and Estimates-Revenue Recognition-Collaboration Revenue".
+The recognition of this revenue during the period did not impact our cash balance.
+Below is a summary of the components of our collaboration revenue for the three and nine months ended September 30, 2017 and 2016:

-Three months ended June 30, Six months end ided June 30,

-2017 2016 2017 2016

-(in tho usands)

-License revenue \$ \$ 22,937 \$ \$ 22,937

-Research and development activity revenue 1,658 5,150 3,316 6,425

-API transfer revenue 102 14,545

-Joint operating committee revenue 3 9 7 12

-Total collaboration revenue \$ 1,661 \$ 28,198 \$ 3,323 \$ 43,919
+Three months ended September 30, Nine months end tember 30, 2017 2016 2017 2016 (in tho usands) License revenue \$ 152,912 \$ \$ 152,912 \$ 22,937 Research and development activity revenue 52,864 1,664 56,180 8,089 API transfer revenue 754 754 14,545 Joint operating committee revenue 124 4 131 16 Total collaboration revenue \$ 206,654 \$ 1,668 \$ 209,977 \$ 45,587